apache/incubator-kie-kogito-runtimes/README.md

             * Open menu *File*, menu item *Subscribe*.

-            * Tip: create a new, seperate directory for each feed: some feeds (such as about the project you are working on) are more important to you than others.
+            * Tip: create a new, separate directory for each feed: some feeds (such as about the project you are working on) are more important to you than others.

         * [Google Reader](http://www.google.com/reader)